kiprotect/kodex/README.md

 to make the source code of your changes available as well.
 This ensures that improvements which you make to KIProtect will benefit the entire user community.

-## I can't use this due  to the A-GPL license!
+## I can't use this due to the license!

 If you have trouble using KIProtect due to the license terms, please [get in touch with us](mailto:ce@kiprotect.com).
 We offer a commercial license